medgar591/group27-capstone/README.md

 ### 7.1 Usability

+Dashboard will contain 50 histograms, with each page accomodating 6-8 histograms.

 ### 7.2 Reliability

+Histograms should display oxygen level data in different periods of time, it should be ready with all data collected when needed by medical staff.

 ### 7.3 Performance

+The program should be fast but accurate with the results of data and histograms, and should have ability to deal with problems displaying as it be a huge factor in an emergency.

 ### 7.4 Supportability

+The access to the program should be available to authorized medical staff whenever needed.

 ### 7.5 Other Requirements

 #### 7.5.1 Applicable Standards

+The program should comply with the standards of the hospital, NH, and HIPPA.

 #### 7.5.2 System Requirements

+To make it secure, the program should only run on authorized hospital networks, and able to connect to other conected software of the hospital.

 #### 7.5.3 Licensing, Security, and Installation

+In order to avoid any legal or privacy issues, the software will be licensed as needed.

 ## 8 Documentation Requirements